Hopscotch

 • To contractors, service providers, and other third parties we use to support our business.

-• To a buyer or other successor in the event of a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of HOPSCOTCH LABS LIMITED's assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which personal information held by HOPSCOTCH LABS LIMITED about our Website users is among the assets transferred.
+• To a buyer or other successor in the event of a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of HOPSCOTCH LABS LIMITED's assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which personal information held by the Company about our Website users is among the assets transferred.

 • To fulfill the purpose for which you provide it.